jloughry/fizzbuzz/README.md

 ride&rdquo; gate at the entrance to the interview; deal with it.
 Some people misunderstand it and get upset.

 I am always surprised when I run across people who have never heard of it.
+Of course, the boss at my last job had never heard of GitHub, either.

 Watch *this!*
 -------------